HAEdwin/homeassistant-apsystems_ecu_reader/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-## Prerequisites for submitting a bug
+## Requirements for submitting a bug
 Help us by sharing us the relevant home-assistant.log part.
 ```
 If relevant, paste the log in here